Logical limit laws for Mallows random permutations: Proof of Theorem Part

-The probability that $M_n$ is never equal to an element $(\cE,\emptyset)$ of a recurrent class is exactly the probability that $L_i$ is never equal to a recurrent state $\cE$.
+For the fifth claim, note the probability that $M_n$ is never equal to an element $(\cE,\sempty)$ of a recurrent class is exactly the probability that $L_i$ is never equal to a recurrent state $(\cE,\sempty)$.
 This probability is zero by Lemma~\ref{lem:hit_recurrent}. \end{proof}